 - c.
-Set the main switch to "ON". - d.
+Push the start switch. - d.
 Elevate the front wheel and slowly turn it. - e.
 Measure the voltage (DC 5 V) of white and black/white.
-With the front wheel slowly rotating, voltage alternates between 0 V and 5 ٧.
+With the front wheel slowly rotating, voltage alternates between 0 V and 5 V